 At the base of the River valley Escarpment is a small park, Lake Manyara National Park.
 Unlike the more Savanna dominated parks, its ground water forests give you superior change of the scenery.

-In the high season, the northern section of the park is very crowded especially in the mornings for most of the year that is to say in July to March.
-April and May describes the low season.
+In the peak tourist season, the northern section of the park is very crowded especially in the mornings for most of the year that is to say in June to October; however in the months of March and April the park is experiencing rains which makes it the low tourist season.

 The Dry Season